kubesail/create-node-app/README.md

 - A Docker Container Image which is validated to work with the chosen library
 - Metadata for configuring the service's container

-For example, the [redis meta-module](https://github.com/nodeapp-meta-modules/redis) bundles the [redis](https://github.com/NodeRedis/node_redis) library, a Redis 5 Docker image, and knows how to connect to Redis, _without any configuration!_ Meta-modules wrap some of the complexity of building microservices with Node.js, allowing you to rapidly iterate with the stack of your choice!
+For example, the [redis meta-module](https://github.com/nodeapp-meta-modules/redis) bundles the [redis](https://github.com/NodeRedis/node_redis) library, a Redis 5 Docker image, and knows how to connect your app to Redis, _without any configuration!_ Meta-modules wrap some of the complexity of building microservices with Node.js, allowing you to rapidly iterate with the stack of your choice!

 Explore modules [here](https://github.com/nodeapp-meta-modules) or help create them if the one you want doesn't exist!